 Late last week (July 11, 2014), the U.S. Department of Energy’s Office of High Energy Physics and National Science Foundation’s Physics Division jointly announced their support for experiments in the next generation of the search for dark matter.
 Next generation, in this case, is defined as experiments that will be at least 10 times as sensitive as the current crop of dark matter detectors.
 DOE and NSF say they will back the Super Cryogenic Dark Matter Search-SNOLA (SuperCDMS); the LUX-Zeplin experiment (LZ); and the next iteration of the Axion Dark Matter eXperiment (ADMX-Gen2).
 Follow the links below to learn more:

 What is dark matter?
 Beginning in the 20th century, studies of distant galaxies suggested that much of the matter in our universe exists in the form of an unseen dark matter.
 Fritz Zwicky suggested the idea in 1933 to account for the rate at which galaxies in clusters move with respect to each other.
 Astronomers began speaking of the missing mass program.
 In the 1960s-1970s, Vera Rubin and and colleagues observed the speeds with which galaxies themselves rotate.
 Even on the scale of individual galaxies, astronomers found they needed to refer to an unseen dark matter.

-Scientists now believe that some 80 percent of the mass of the universe comes in the form of dark matter.
+Scientists now believe that 23 percent of the mass of the universe comes in the form of dark matter.
 This material, whatever it is, does not emit light or energy, and so it cannot be seen directly.

 No one has yet detected dark matter, but scientists have gotten much more refined in their thinking about it in recent years.
 Thus it’s possible its detection will come soon, especially as these new detectors come online.